awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 ### \(service *service\-name*\) is unable to consistently start tasks successfully\.<a name="service-event-messages-4"></a>

 This service contains tasks that have failed to start after consecutive attempts\.
-At this point, the service scheduler begins to incrementally back off on launching more tasks\.
+At this point, the service scheduler begins to incrementally increase the time between retries\.
 You should troubleshoot why your tasks are failing to launch\.
-For more information, see [Checking Stopped Tasks for Errors](stopped-task-errors.md)\.
+For more information, see [Service Throttle Logic](service-throttle-logic.md)\.

 After the service is updated, for example with an updated task definition, the service scheduler resumes normal behavior\.